lydemann/blog.christianlydemann.com/content/post/openid-connect-part1.md

 ### Implicit flow
 This flow is used for browser based apps that don’t have a back end.
 This flow is called implicit flow because the authentication is implicit from a redirect when the user has successfully logged in.
 After the user has logged in the authorization server returns a redirect to the client containing the access token and/or id_token.
 Be aware that this flow should not use refresh tokens as these are can be stolen from the browser with huge security consequences.

+When working with implicit flow it is crucial to always use https so a man in the middle attack is not intercepting the access token.
+Also, even though the access token is typically short lived it is stored in the app state and therefore the client should be aware of cross site scripting (XSS) vulnerabilities, if a malicious hacker gets to add javascript to the app and fetches access tokens.
+For these reasons, the implicit flow is perceived the most unsecure flow but the vulnabilities can be overcome with https, XSS protection and proper token validation according to the OpenID connect specification.

 ### Hybrid flow
 This flow contains a mix of the two above by requesting both a authorization code and tokens on first round trip.
 This flow enables the back end and front end to retrieve their own scoped tokens, such as a scope with refresh token for the back end and access tokens for the front end, but is not used very often.
 The flow is initiated by requesting the authorization endpoint with the following response_type parameter values:
 Code id_token (returns authorization code and ID token) Code token (returns authorization code and access token) Code id_token token (returns authorization code, id_token and access token)

 ## The setup

 We are gonna implement implicit flow in our app because we are using it with an Angular app, which should not keep secrets as it runs in the browser.

 The basic flow is:

 ![Implicit flow](/images/openid-connect-part1/oic-implicit.png)